python/mypy/mypyc/doc/differences_from_python.rst

     def gethostname() -> str: ...

-Thus mypyc expects that library stub files and annotations in non-compiled code to be correct.
+Thus mypyc verifies that library stub files and annotations in non-compiled code match runtime values.
 This adds an extra layer of type safety.

 Casts such as ``cast(str, x)`` will also result in strict type checks.
 Consider this example::